 Bachelor’s Degree.
 Experience may not be substituted for the education requirement.
 Two years experience required.
 May substitute additional related education, beyond what is required, on an equivalent year for year basis in lieu of the experience requirement.

+Advanced Degree.
 Experience in academic advising, mentoring, tutoring, and/or instructional experience at a university.
 Experience with Rice University faculty, staff, students and collaborative offices.